kaimi2007/nova/HACKING.rst

 Using a common format for commit messages will help keep our git history readable.
 Follow these guidelines:

-  First, provide a brief summary (it is recommended to keep the commit title under 50 chars).
+  First, provide a brief summary of 50 characters or less.
+Summaries of greater then 72 characters will be rejected by the gate.

   The first line of the commit message should provide an accurate description of the change, not just a reference to a bug or